 Your next email template may not be complete without a pattern, but not just any design will do.
 No matter what kind of design you're seeking - abstract, minimal, geometric, or something else - the next few tools will help you find what you're looking for.

-- Subtle Patterns provides exactly what you expect from the name - minimal and subtle background patterns that are ready to use.
+Subtle Patterns provides definitely what you expect from the name - minimal and subtle background patterns that are ready to use.
 This website provides over 400 patterns to you, and what's especially cool about Subtle Patterns is that you can preview the patterns on their website before you decide to download them.
 This way you can make sure you find the right one for you!

 Created from a worldwide community of graphic designers, you're bound to find creative vector art and patterns to enhance your next email template here.

-- Pinterest is a great resource for nearly everything related to design, and email templates are no exception!
+Pinterest is a great resource for nearly everything related to design, and email templates are no exception!
 Search their website for unique and free background patterns that you can't find anywhere else.
-If you're a Pinterest user, you can also create your own custom boards to refer back to in the future.
+If you're a Pinterest user, you can also create your custom boards to refer back to in the future.

 A small selection of the templates available on Pinterest below: